tanaikech/FileTransfer/README.md

     - Click "OK"

 ## 2. Paste following script on Script Editor.

+**After pasted it, please run ``doPost()`` on Google Script Editor and authorize the script at [Authorization for Google Services](https://developers.google.com/apps-script/guides/services/authorization).** This is an important point.

 ~~~javascript
 function doPost(e) {
   if (e.parameters.method == "download") {